Chankalun: Awards

 Haiijaii, (meaning breathe in Thai), a light installation exhibited at Wonderfruit festival and fueled by data of air quality index collected from various locations around the world, won bronze Sky Design awards.
 The project was carried out by neon artist Chankalun, curator Adulaya Kim Hoontrakul, visual artist Frédéric Bussière and multimedia designer Santipab Somboon.

-Light as Air, commissioned by La Prairie for Art Basel Hong Kong 2023 at 大館 Tai Kwun has received the prestigious LIT Lighting Design Awards in the "Entertainment Light Design", notably, as the only winner from Hong Kong in this category, for both the "Outdoor Light Art Installation" and "Conceptual Lighting Installation" subcategories.
+Light as Air, commissioned by La Prairie for Art Basel Hong Kong 2023 at Tai Kwun has received the prestigious LIT Lighting Design Awards in the "Entertainment Light Design", notably, as the only winner from Hong Kong in this category, for both the "Outdoor Light Art Installation" and "Conceptual Lighting Installation" subcategories.